EmmanuelOrunta/Google-Capstone/README.md

 ### Data Cleaning and Transformation
 Here is a summary of my cleaning process.
 You can check out the full queries on one of my [GitHub](https://github.com/EmmanuelOrunta/Google-Capstone/blob/main/Capstone%20Script.R) repositories.

+- Columns that were not required for my analysis were removed (start_station_id, end_station_id, start_lat, start_lng, end_lat, and end_lng).
+- There were no duplicates when I checked.
+Each ride_id was distinct.